ednanf/react-stacks/README.md

 **Why this way?** To maintain consistency with CSS flexbox standards, making it easier to integrate with the broader web ecosystem.
 Once you internalize the axis model, it becomes second nature.

-### Component-Specific Props

-- `HStack`
-    - `wrap`: `boolean` - Allows children to wrap to the next line if they exceed the container width.
-- `ZStack`
-    - `center`: `boolean` - A shortcut to center all children both horizontally and vertically within the stack.

 ## Spacing Scale

 The `gap`, `margin`, and `padding` props can accept a spacing key for standardized sizing.